fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/01-IBM-RTIAD-Data-Engineering.md

 ### Task 5: Use SQL to query tables

+In this task, you will utilize the SQL analytics endpoint automatically created for your lakehouse to execute SQL queries on your defined tables.

 When you create a lakehouse and define tables in it, an SQL endpoint is automatically created through which the tables can be queried using SQL `SELECT` statements.

 1. At the top-right of the Lakehouse page, switch from **Lakehouse** to **SQL analytics endpoint**.
 Click on the **Lakehouse (1)** drop down and then select **SQL analytics endpoint (2)**.
 Then wait a short time until the SQL query endpoint for your lakehouse opens in a visual interface from which you can query its tables, as shown here: